VanceCole/simplefog/README.md

 - Sepia / monochrome filters
 - Allow revealing core dynamic fog to the "explored" state, while retaining active line of sight fog as underlay
 - Hold shift when clicking trash icon to erase all fog instead of resetting to black
+- Button to quickset vis to 100% opaque

 # Bugs and Feature Requests
 Please ping me on discord @vance#1935